 ...the 21 International Federations governing the sports included at the time on the programme of the 1984 Summer Olympic Games decided to form the Association of Summer Olympic International Federations - ASOIF.

-The members of ASOIF have since grown to 28 International Federations and five Associate Member International Federations (sports which are on the Olympic Programme of Tokyo 2020).
+The members of ASOIF have since grown to 28 International Federations and four Associate Member International Federations (sports which are on the Olympic Programme of Paris 2024).

 All members come together once a year in a General Assembly.
 The General Assembly usually precedes a joint meeting between the Executive Board of the International Olympic Committee and the International Federations where a multitude of topics are discussed in the common interests of the Olympic Movement.